reneefredensborg/DIR-from-IS2/README.md

 No required installation package or description.
 Install JupyterNotebook (e.g. by installing Anaconda3) and input the code as you wish in the JupyterNotebook.
 If necessary, install additional packages using ```pip install XXX``` similar to Python in the Anaconda Terminal.
 All required packages are also shown, either when used or in the initialisation, in the JupyterNotebook.

 ## References
-redensborg Hansen, R. M., Rinne, E., Farrell, S. L., and Skourup, H.: Estimation of degree of sea ice ridging in the Bay of Bothnia based on geolocated photon heights from ICESat-2, The Cryosphere Discuss., https://doi.org/10.5194/tc-2020-315, in review, 2020.
+Fredensborg Hansen, R. M., Rinne, E., Farrell, S. L., and Skourup, H.: Estimation of degree of sea ice ridging in the Bay of Bothnia based on geolocated photon heights from ICESat-2, The Cryosphere Discuss., https://doi.org/10.5194/tc-2020-315, in review, 2020.

 Fredensborg Hansen, R (2020), Assessment of NASA’s ICESat-2 photon counting laser altimeter in the Baltic Sea to support ice mapping estimates of ridging and local bathymetry, Master's Thesis, Aalto University, Espoo, Finland, URL: http://urn.fi/URN:NBN:fi:aalto-202006213906